Raphael-Boichot/A-genetic-algorithm-for-topology-optimization-of-area-to-point-heat-conduction-problem/README.md

 ## Exemple of convergence with kp/k0=10 and filling ratio = 0.7 before and after extra refining with an [ESO algorithm](https://github.com/Raphael-Boichot/Evolutionary-structural-optimisation-algorithm), max temperature minimization
 ![](Pictures/Animation_4.gif).

 In this case, just one fourth of the domain is solved, then rotated to form a circle.
+The GA and GA+ESO topologies have less than 0.2% difference in thermal resistance, to shw how flat is the global minimum of the problem.

 ## Epilogue